 At its most basic level, the decision to implement a new ERP solution is about capabilities: Does your current system provide all the capabilities you need for today and for the future?
-If not, it may be time to build a business case for a new ERP.

 Of course, in reality, there are other, more complicated questions – and a compelling business case must be made for an expensive, potentially risky and definitely disruptive overhaul of your core business processes and enterprise management system.